ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

     $ conda env create -f environment.yml

-You will see a lot of text scroll past in the the prompt/terminal and may need to respond y + ENTER at some point.
+This will take a few minutes and will see a lot of text scroll past in the the prompt/terminal.
+You may need to respond Y then press ENTER at some point.
 The environment is automatically named workshop_env.
 Once it has built, we need to activate the environment by executing:

     $ conda activate workshop_env

 \(workshop_env\) should now appear on the far left of your current line in the prompt/terminal window.

 __Open the jupyter notebook called 'Code-along.ipynb'.__ Because the previous step put you inside the right environment, you can execute the following command to launch a browser window containing Juypter notebook:

-    $ jupyter notebook
+    $ jupyterlab

-Jupyter Notebook will open in your default browser as a window.
+Jupyter Lab will open in your default browser as a window.
 You can use it to open and edit the course material.

-__When you are finished__ with Juypter Notebook, you can close the browser window and go back to the prompt/terminal to kill the process with CTRL + C.
+__When you are finished__ with Juypter Lab, you can close the browser window and go back to the prompt/terminal to kill the process with CTRL + C.

-When you come back to the workshop material at a later date, you will probably have to activate the workshop_env environment again before launching Juypter Notebook.
+When you come back to the workshop material at a later date, you will probably have to activate the workshop_env environment again before launching Juypter Lab.

 **Other useful Terminal commands**